gabrielmbmb/vuex-multi-tab-state/README.md

 Creates a new instance of the plugin with the given options.
 The possible options are as follows:

-- `modules string[]`: contains the name of the states or modules to be synchronized.
+- `modules Array<string>`: contains the name of the states or modules to be synchronized.
+If the param is not provided, the whole state of your app will be sync.
+Defaults to `[]`.

-- `key string`: key of the storage in which the status will be stored.
+- `key <String>`: key of the storage in which the status will be stored.
+Defaults to `'vuex-multi-tab'`.

 ## Collaborate